 The Dakea Solar operated roller shutter is a fantastic option.
 It protects against heat in summer and is designed to fit perfectly with all sizes of Dakea roof windows.
 It is an electric blind that uses solar to power the electric shutter.
 They are extremely effective at blocking unwanted sunlight, providing essential shade in your room and making your attic cooler.

 Interested?
 View all our blinds for roof windows.

 Fans are an easy and affordable way to reduce heat in your attic, as they help to create a draft and make the room feel cooler.
 Switching on a few electric fans for an hour or two a day helps the air circulate through the room, eventually pushing the hot air out.
-You could even install an attic fan, as a more permanent solution.
+They’re a great choice for cooling UK attics where heat tends to only be a problem for only a few months a year.
+However, you could even install an attic fan for a more permanent solution.

 Coupled with an openable roof window, fans effectively push hot air out the room, making your attic more breathable and less stuffy.
 If you do not have a roof window or skylight, leave the door or attic entrance open while the fan is on, as this should help the air circulate too.

 If you’re using your attic as a functional space, such as a bedroom or office, then you could consider adding an indoor air conditioning unit.
+They’re not used as frequently in the UK as in countries prone to hotter temperatures, but they can be a highly effective solution.
 An AC unit will keep the temperature comfortable so that you can be in your attic for longer periods of time no matter the temperature outside.

 A mix of these methods should help to reduce heat and keep your attic cool, even in the summer.
 Browse Dakea today for roof windows or blinds that will make your attic room a more comfortable temperature.